mininet/mininet.github.com/source/download/index.markdown

 Option 2 (on Ubuntu 11.10 and later): Native Installation from Source
 ------------------------------------------------------------------------------------------

 This option works well for local VM, remote EC2, and native installation.
-It assumes the starting point of a fresh Ubuntu installation. (*If you are upgrading from an older Mininet and/or OVS, see notes on removing old OVS packages, below*.)
+It assumes the starting point of a fresh Ubuntu installation. (*If you are upgrading from an older Mininet and/or OVS, see notes on removing old versions, below*.)

 We strongly recommend more recent Ubuntu versions, such as 12.10, because they support newer version of Open vSwitch.